 Windows should lock, and mechanisms that prevent raising windows more than a few inches are also a good idea.
 And don't forget about attic vent windows.
 If there's a balcony, as some attic spaces have, you'll also need to prevent access to it by bolting or otherwise securing the door.
 (Read: Summer Fun, Home Safety & Kids)

 Playrooms can become cluttered in a hurry.
 But with plenty of storage, you'll have room to tuck away toys, games, floor pillows, books, art supplies and everything else kids need to stay entertained.
 Built-ins are a great storage solution, and as Architecture Art Design recommends, their function can work for kids of different ages.

-From book shelves and toy chests with safety closures to an entertainment center, built-ins also help prevent accidents because they're permanently anchored to the walls.
+From book shelves and toy chests like the attic playroom above designed by InteriorDesignPro, should be easy for kids to access with safety closures as needed.
+Built-ins help prevent accidents because they're permanently anchored to the walls.
 You can also create storage under game tables and inside ottomans.

 Durable Flooring for the Attic Playroom